 Proving Assets for Purchase

 Having the necessary funds for a down payment is very important for most loans.
 Even if you are fortunate enough to qualify for a mortgage without a down payment requirement, you will still be likely to pay some or all of the closing costs.
-Having the funds for any down payment, plus closing costs, plus a little extra, makes you a better risk for the lender and improves your chances of getting approved for the loan.
+Having the funds for any down payment, plus closing costs, plus a little extra, makes you a better risk for the lender and improves your chances of getting approved for the mortgage.

 The extra money that is not necessary for the down payment or closing costs is called reserves in the mortgage world.
 Reserves are important because they cushion borrowers in the event of a medical hardship, unexpected change in jobs, automobile accident or any other type of event that will cost significant money.
 Having more reserves is always a good thing when applying for a mortgage.

-Type of Accounts that Can be Used
+Type of Asset Accounts that Can be Used

 The most common kind of accounts used for proving assets is savings, checking and money market accounts.
 All 3 of these accounts are easy to access and the financial institutions can provide statements for the last few months or even the last few years.
 Lenders can review the statements and get an average balance over time to see if the person has saved the money for the home purchase or simply received a windfall.

 Any windfall will have to be fully explained and verified.
 If it is not possible to explain a large deposit, it can hurt your chances of getting approved.

 Other Types of Asset Accounts

 Many people diversify their money by investing in financial instruments.
 Common examples of this are bonds, stocks and mutual funds.
 These funds can be used for a down payment and closing costs as well.